HWHardsoft/AZ-Touch-Feather/README.md

 ![My image](https://user-images.githubusercontent.com/3049858/116822653-36e3e280-ab80-11eb-96f6-3615512153ef.png)

-Please note: For HuzzahESP8266 the Beeper is on xx and the TFT_LED pin is not in use.
+Please note: For HuzzahESP8266 the Beeper is on 5 and the TFT_LED pin is not in use.

 ## Migration of AZ-Touch ESP projects